SaiSindhuja197/mslearn-openai/Instructions/Labs/06-use-own-data.md

     - **C#**: `appsettings.json`
     - **Python**: `.env`

-1. Update the configuration values to include:
+1. Update the configuration file for your chosen language with the following values:

-    - The  **endpoint** and a **key** from the Azure OpenAI resource you created (Which you copied in the previous task).
-Alternatively, it is available on the **Keys and Endpoint** page for your Azure OpenAI resource in the Azure portal.
+    - **Azure OpenAI endpoint**: Paste the endpoint URL from your Azure OpenAI resource (found on the Keys and Endpoint page in the Azure portal).
+    - **Azure OpenAI key**: Paste the key from your Azure OpenAI resource (also on the Keys and Endpoint page).
-    - The **deployment name** you specified for your model deployment (available in the **Deployments** page in Azure AI Foundry portal that is **my-gpt-model**).
+    - **Deployment name**: Enter the name of your model deployment (e.g., `my-gpt-model` from the Deployments page in Azure AI Foundry portal).
-    - The endpoint for your AI search service (Which you copied in the previous task; alternatively, it is available in the **URL** value on the overview page for your AI search resource in the Azure portal).
+    - **Azure AI Search endpoint**: Paste the endpoint URL for your AI Search service (copied earlier or found in the overview page for your AI Search resource).
-    - A **key** for your search resource (available in the **Keys** page for your AI search resource in the Azure portal - you can use either of the admin keys)
-    - The name of the search index (which should be `margiestravel`).
+    - **Azure AI Search key**: Paste the admin key for your AI Search resource (available on the Keys page).
+    - **Search index name**: Enter `margiestravel` as the index name.
+    - Save your changes after updating these values.

         ![](../media/L6T5S3-1807.png)